Searles Castle (Massachusetts)

 The Searles Castle is a French chateau-style castle-style house in Great Barrington, Massachusetts.
 Built in the 1880s, the romantically imagined structure has seven stories and includes a "dungeon" basement.
-The castle was initially designed by Stanford White of McKim, Mead and White, a famous New York architectural firm at the time.
 There are 40 rooms containing 54,246 sqft of floor space, as well as 36 fireplaces.

 History

+The castle was initially designed by Stanford White of McKim, Mead and White, a famous New York architectural firm at the time.

 Originally known as Kellogg Terrace, the castle was commissioned in 1875 for Mary Sherwood Hopkins by her husband Mark Hopkins, treasurer and one of the founders of the Central Pacific Railroad.
 Mark Hopkins died in 1878 and Mary Hopkins married Edward Francis Searles, who had designed the interior while the castle was being built.
-He was thirty years younger than she was.
+He was 23 years younger than she was.
 Hopkins died in 1891, but Searles maintained the castle until his death in 1920.

-After his death, the structure was used as a private girls' school for 30 years.
+After Searles died, the structure was used as a private girls' school for 30 years.
 It then passed through a variety of owners and uses, serving as a training and conference center for The Home Insurance Company of New York, an all-girls boarding school, and a country club.
-Since the mid-1980s it housed John Dewey Academy, a school for troubled intellectually gifted teens.
+From the mid-1980s, it housed John Dewey Academy, a school for troubled intellectually gifted teens.
 The castle was listed for sale in 2007 for $15 million.
-The Castle was sold to the artist Hunt Slonem in 2021 for $3.25 million.
+It was sold to artist Hunt Slonem in 2021 for $3.25 million.

+As of 2025, it remains a private residence.